 State housing and publicly-owned buildings

 The Building Commission is overseeing the state-wide cladding audit of state housing and publicly-owned buildings.

 The Department of Communities is responsible for assessing state housing buildings, and is the primary State Government contact for enquiries about the cladding on these buildings.
 This includes the Foyer Oxford building in Leederville.

-The Department of Finance – Building Management and Works is assisting some government agencies with the assessment of publically-owned buildings.
+The Department of Finance – Building Management and Works is assisting some government agencies with the assessment of publicly-owned buildings.
 Other government agencies with responsibility for public buildings are undertaking their own investigations with the assistance of relevant experts.

 The assessment of cladding on Western Australian buildings will continue for as long as it takes to be satisfied the cladding meets the fire safety requirements.

 The Building Commission has worked collaboratively with local government permit authorities and the Department of Fire and Emergency Services to identify buildings with cladding attached and preliminary assessments of most of these buildings have been carried out.